Published: 07 October 2020

-Preoperative education is not only important to reduce the risk of postoperative complications from occurring, it also allows the individual to take an active role in their recovery and can help them gain a sense of control during a time when they may feel events are out of their control (Koutoukidis, Stainton & Hughson 2017).
+Preoperative education is not only important to reduce the risk of postoperative complications from occurring, but also allows the individual to take an active role in their recovery and can help them regain a sense of control during a time when they may feel events are out of their control (Koutoukidis, Stainton & Hughson 2017).

 Any preoperative teaching should occur over a prolonged period of time in order to give the patient the opportunity to ask questions and ensure information is assimilated.
-Therefore, ideally this teaching and education isn’t done on the day of surgery but is an ongoing process which begins during their pre-admission visit (Farrell & Dempsey 2013).
+Therefore, ideally, this teaching and education isn’t done on the day of surgery but is an ongoing process that begins during the pre-admission visit (Farrell & Dempsey 2013).

-Preoperative education to the patient will include instructions on completing deep breathing and coughing exercises postoperatively.
+Preoperative education may include instructions on completing deep breathing and coughing exercises postoperatively.

 Deep breathing and coughing improves blood oxygenation and promotes lung expansion as well as helps to facilitate gas exchange and expectorate any accumulated mucus in the lungs.
-This is a significant exercise for patients to complete during their post-operative period to help decrease the risk of respiratory complications including pneumonia from occurring (Farrell & Dempsey 2013; Koutoukidis, Stainton & Hughson 2017).
+This is an important exercise for patients to complete during their postoperative period to help decrease the risk of respiratory complications such as pneumonia from occurring (Farrell & Dempsey 2013; Koutoukidis, Stainton & Hughson 2017).

 During this exercise, the individual is told to take several deep breaths, followed by a short breath and cough.
 If they have any wounds, they will also be educated on how to protect and support them with their hands or a pillow during these exercises (Koutoukidis, Stainton & Hughson 2017).

 Patients will also be educated on performing bed leg exercises and the benefits of early mobilisation (if able) following the surgery in order to decrease the risk of DVT formation.
-Exercises and mobilisation helps stimulate blood circulation and increase venous return which then decreases the risk of blood clot formation from venous stasis.
-They may also be informed of the use of compression devices such as TED stockings which can also be used to help prevent DVTs (Koutoukidis, Stainton & Hughson 2017).
+Exercises and mobilisation help stimulate blood circulation and increase venous return, which then decreases the risk of blood clot formation from venous stasis.
+The patient may also be informed about the use of compression devices such as TED stockings, which can also be used to help prevent DVTs (Koutoukidis, Stainton & Hughson 2017).

-Therefore, preoperative teaching needs to also address the expectations of performing activities and mobilising post operatively as well as reassurance and strategies such as splinting incisions to make this task measurable for the patient (Farrell & Dempsey 2013; Tollefson et al. 2012).
+Therefore, preoperative teaching needs to address the expectations of performing activities and mobilising postoperatively, as well as provide reassurance and strategies such as splinting incisions to make this task measurable for the patient (Farrell & Dempsey 2013; Tollefson et al. 2012).